eltechnic0/arduino_control/README.md

 - scikit-image
 - matplotlib

+Additionally, the camera addon uses the program CommandCam.exe, developed by Ted Burke and available at [github](https://github.com/tedburke/CommandCam).
+For convenience however, the executable is included in the camera addon folder of the repository.

 ## Running

 Running with privileges is necessary to be able to connect to the serial device.